natcap/invest.users-guide/source/fisheries.rst

 Within the model, natural mortality may vary by age/stage, sex, and subregion, but it may not vary by time step.

-**Spiny Lobster**: survival from natural mortality is the same across all ages (0.698), as calculated from a natural mortality rate of :math:`M = 0.36 {y}^{-1}`.
+**Spiny Lobster**: survival from natural mortality is the same across all ages (0.698), as calculated from a natural mortality rate of :math:`M = 0.36 {y}^{-1}` (Puga et al. 2005).

-**Dungeness Crab**: we use 4 survival parameters, which were the same for males and females (see references in Higgins et al. 1997 and Toft et al. 2013).
+**Dungeness Crab**: we use 4 survival parameters, which were the same for males and females (see Higgins et al. 1997, Toft et al. 2013, and references therein).
 The survival of eggs to age 1 crab involves survival through two phases of Dungeness crab development—egg, and megalopae—for which we each had estimates of survival (5.41x10-6 and 0.29, respectively).
 We multiplied these together to generate the survival term from eggs through megalopae to age 1.
 Survival was the same for ages 2 and 3 of both sexes, and age 4+ females (0.725); age 4+ males are harvested and the surviving males have been shown to have a lower survival than other adult Dungeness crab (0.526).

 Survival from Fishing Mortality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^